andrewkittredge/financial_fundamentals/README.md

 financial_fundamentals
 ======================

-caching for accounting metrics from XBRL downloaded from the sec's Edgar.
+Caching for accounting metrics from XBRL downloaded from the SEC's Edgar.
 See the blog @ [http://andrewonfinance.blogspot.com/](http://andrewonfinance.blogspot.com/).